-Cycling sounds simple in theory – but, as a form of cross training, it’s surprisingly technical and requires a specific type of fitness, not to mention additional bike maintenance skills.
+Cycling sounds simple in theory – but, as a form of cross-training, it’s surprisingly technical and requires a specific type of fitness, not to mention additional bike maintenance skills.
 So trust us: if you’re new, you need these cycling tips.

-No matter if you’re a runner looking for an effective cross training outlet or a beginner trying to get into shape, here we delve into common cycling mistakes rookies make when they first start road cycling.
+No matter if you’re a runner looking for an effective cross-training outlet or a beginner trying to get into shape, here we provide some cycling tips for common mistakes rookies make when they first get started.

 From poor bike handling to incorrect gear, try these cycling tips to avoid these mistakes and you’ll be enjoying two-wheeled adventures for years to come.

 1. Not easing into it